 Required Job Qualifications

-- Master’s Degree in Student Affairs and Higher Education or related field
+- Master’s degree in, Social Work, Counseling, Student Affairs in Higher Education, or a social science related field

 Preferred Job Qualifications

 - Experience working directly with clients in an advocacy, case management, counseling, or related role

 - Demonstrated commitment to, knowledge of, and experience with dynamics related to interpersonal violence (sexual violence, stalking and relationship violence) and marginalized communities